 It is important to note that the ASAM criteria treatment levels have sublevels within the five broad levels of care represented with decimals.
 They are used to express gradations of intensity services further.

-If you or a loved one needs a drug or alcohol evaluation and DWI assessment, it is important to contact a court-recognized facility such as BHIC.
+If you or a loved one needs a drug or alcohol evaluation or an in-person or virtual DWI assessment, it is important to contact a court-recognized facility such as BHIC.
 At the Behavioral Health Intervention Center, we provide drug and alcohol evaluation, treatment, and education services.
 Assessments are also provided on the same day at times that fit your needs.
-If, you are in the Charlotte area please call (704) 458-9292 to schedule appointment.
+If you are in the Charlotte area please call (704) 458-9292 to schedule an appointment.